GennAvi/gennavi.github.io/_pages/more.md

 ## Hobbies
 more

+## Notable Things that Happened to Me
+I have opened a lock of another person in my gym by mistake.
+It had the exact same combination (it was not 1234 or 0000).

+I have seen a polar bear in his habitat.

 ##  Some More Things
 My dear friends and colleagues Vincenzo Botta and <a href='https://danielefriolo.github.io/'>Daniele Friolo</a> gave me this illustration as a graduation gift.
 It is not AI generated (Artist: <a href='https://www.instagram.com/marlene.ttt/'>Marlene Tattoos</a>)
 <div align="center">